All-Season vs. Touring Tires – What Are The Differences

 One last tip to keep in mind… an all-season tire does not equal a snow tire.
 Many people mistakenly believe that the traction and grip on snow and ice will be about the same with an A/S tire as it is with a winter tire.
 If you live in a part of the country that sees significant snowfall during the winter, a set of snow tires will likely be in order.
 That said, there are some excellent all-season tires that do a great job for the most part during winter weather driving.

 Wet surface traction is generally much better and overall tread life can be longer for most models.
 The drawback with a touring tire can be winter weather driving.
-Unless you have chosen an all-season touring tire, driving on light snow or slush covered roads can be an issue.
+Driving on light snow or slush covered roads can be an issue.

 So, are touring tires right for you?
 Again, it depends on your needs, climate and driving habits.
-Do you want a more quiet and comfortable ride?
+Do you do a lot of highway driving and want a more quiet and comfortable ride?
 Then a touring model could be the best choice.
 Do you live in an area that sees little change in weather conditions or doesn’t see much of any snow in the winter?
 Then this may be the right tire for you.
 Are you looking for better cornering and handling from your car in both dry or wet surface conditions?
 A high performance touring tire will be a great option.

 Choosing the right style of tire for your vehicle and needs is very important.
 Making the wrong choice can not only be more expensive on the wallet, but you will also not enjoy driving your vehicle like you should.
 Our site can help you make the right choice in tires by giving you the Top 10 tire models in both All-Season and Touring Tires.
 Of course, if you are unsure if a particular tire is the best for your vehicle, you can always contact us and we will try to help you as best as we can.